Skip to content

 Spray tans are a different thing entirely.
 They use DHA, which reacts with dead surface skin cells to form colored polymers called melanoidins.
 That’s a cosmetic coating, not melanin, so it gives you zero UV protection and washes off in 5 to 10 days.

-Here’s the practical bottom line.
-MT-2 plus a few minutes of sun every couple of days gets you a deeper, longer-lasting tan than weekly bed sessions or biweekly spray tans, at a fraction of the UV exposure, and the result is actual protective pigment instead of a coating that rinses down the drain.
+The practical takeaway: MT-2 plus a few minutes of sun every couple of days gets you a deeper, longer-lasting tan than weekly bed sessions or biweekly spray tans, at a fraction of the UV exposure, and the result is actual protective pigment instead of a coating that rinses down the drain.
 At $120 to $300 a year, people who’ve tried all three usually rate MT-2 as the most natural-looking by a wide margin.

 Stacking Melanotan 2 with Other Peptides

 MT-2 is usually run on its own, and there’s no real evidence that stacking it boosts its core effects.
-That said, a few combinations come up in practice.
+A few combinations do come up in practice, though.

 Some people pair it with BPC-157 for tissue repair during hard training blocks, using the appetite suppression to their advantage on a cut.
 Others run it alongside a growth hormone secretagogue protocol with tesamorelin.